SnootyMonkey/Falkland-CMS/index.md

 Falkland CMS supports authoring content, but this content is [metadata](http://en.wikibooks.org/wiki/Open_Metadata_Handbook/Introduction) about existing resources, intended to provide context for the collection, organization, curation, presentation and exhibition of collected resources.
 You wouldn't run a daily on-line news site with Falkland CMS, like you would with a content management system, but you would use Falkland CMS to collect, curate and present historical or current news reports about a particular topic.

 Because of this difference of focus, the acronym that is used for Falkland CMS is Curation Management System.
-It's not an acronym we use, but you could also consider Falkland CMS to be a metadata management system (MMS).

 ### A word about standards.